How to Make Social Media Content Accessible

 - Incorrect: Learn more by clicking this link: http://bit.ly/2x1JAxX

-Even with all of this success criteria to follow, you may still find yourself struggling to make social media content fully accessible.
+Even with all of these success criteria to follow, you may still find yourself struggling to make social media content fully accessible.
 When all else fails, John offers a sound suggestion:

 If you can’t make it accessible with the social media channel, post accessible versions on your web site and provide a link from the social media site to the accessible version.